 In April 2005, the Financial Accounting Standards Board issued Interpretation No. 47, Accounting for Conditional Asset Retirement Obligations ("FIN No. 47").
 FIN No. 47 clarifies that the term conditional obligation as used in FASB Statement No. 143, Accounting for Asset Retirement Obligations, refers to a legal obligation to perform an asset retirement activity in which the timing and (or) method of settlement are conditional on a future event that may or may not be within the control of the entity.
 FIN No. 47 requires that the uncertainty about the timing and (or) method of settlement of a conditional asset retirement obligation be factored into the measurement of the liability when sufficient information exists.
 FIN No. 47 also clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 FIN No. 47 is effective for fiscal years ending after December 15, 2005.
-The Company does not expect the adoption of FIN No. 47 to have a material effect on its financial statements.
+The Company has not yet determined the impact, if any, of the adoption of FIN No. 47 on its financial statements.